 The internal assessment team identified successful practices that OAS has implemented as well as opportunities for improvement.
-Successful practices include the professional development of staff, development and implementation of a comprehensive audit manual, and establishing a clear internal audit charter.
+Successful practices include the retention of a highly skilled audit team, development of a quality assurance and improvement program, and conducting an organization-wide risk assessment that resulted in a risk-based annual audit plan for Fiscal Year 2024-25.
 We also noted some opportunities for improvement.
-These include completing internal/external QAIP assessments, establishing custody and retention requirements, and reducing the length of time to complete audit engagements.
+These include completing external quality review assessments and reducing the length of time to complete audit engagements.